Analysis | Boeing’s 737 Max Crisis -- Your Questions Answered: QuickTake

 First flown in 1967, Boeing Co.’s 737 has become the world’s best-selling commercial aircraft.
-The fourth generation of jets made its debut in 2017 when Indonesian low-cost carrier Lion Air became the first commercial operator.
-Yet two fatal crashes within five months -- Lion Air flight 610 in October off the coast of Indonesia and Ethiopian Airlines flight 302 in March outside Addis Ababa -- have led to a global grounding of the aircraft, known as the Max, and put the 737’s previously sound safety record under the microscope.
+The fourth generation of jets, known as the Max, made its debut in 2017 when Indonesian low-cost carrier Lion Air became the first commercial operator.
+Yet two fatal crashes within five months -- Lion Air Flight 610 in October off the coast of Indonesia and Ethiopian Airlines Flight 302 in March outside Addis Ababa -- have led to a global grounding of the aircraft and put the 737’s previously sound safety record under the microscope.
+The crashes have also raised questions about how U.S. flight regulators came to certify the Max.

 Plenty, but most orders have yet to be fulfilled.
 As of February, Boeing reported 376 deliveries of the single-aisle jets to 47 airlines or leasing companies.
 In total, orders from more than 80 operators exceed 5,000.
 Most sales are the Max 8, the model involved in both crashes.
 (There’s also, from smallest to biggest, a Max 7, 9 and 10.)
 The main operators include Southwest Airlines (31 in the fleet through February), American Airlines (24) and Air Canada (23).
 Norwegian Air, FlyDubai and several Chinese carriers also operate them.
 (Chinese airlines account for about 20 percent of 737 Max deliveries globally.)
 Click here for the full list.

 With fewer than 400 Max jets in service, not very, at least for most airlines.
-The global fleet comprised 24,400 planes at the end of 2017, according to Boeing.
 In the U.S., for example, the Max makes up about 3 percent of the mainline fleets for three carriers: American, Southwest and United.
 Some impact will be felt in Miami, where American has concentrated its initial Max deliveries for service to the Caribbean and to New York’s LaGuardia airport.
-Nonetheless, ticket prices may rise during peak season.
+Passengers should be able to tell from their tickets or by checking websites such as flightstats.com whether their flight was supposed to be on a 737 Max.
+There may be a bump in ticket prices during peak season.

 While Africa has a generally poor aviation safety record compared with global norms, Ethiopian Airlines is known for operating a modern fleet that features Boeing 787 Dreamliners and the latest Airbus SE A350, as well as the 737 Max.
 The state-owned airline, Africa’s only consistently profitable carrier, has built Addis Ababa into a major hub feeding travelers from around the world into dozens of African cities in competition with rivals such as Dubai-based Emirates.
 Captain Yared Getachew had amassed more than 8,000 flight hours, according to the airline, while first officer Ahmed Nur Mohammod had spent about 200 hours aloft.
 The plane that crashed had flown about 1,200 hours.
 Indonesia’s aviation safety record has been criticized.
 Its airlines, including Lion Air, were banned from flying to the European Union and the U.S. for almost a decade until 2016 because of safety concerns.

-Boeing has grounded its entire fleet of 737 Max aircraft, the company’s largest seller that accounts for almost one-third of operating profit.
+The 737 is the company’s largest seller and accounts for almost one-third of operating profit.
 There’ll be claims from airlines; Norwegian Air said it will seek compensation for the grounding of about 1 percent of its seats.
 And it may impact sales; Lion Air and several other carriers have suspended deliveries or put orders on hold.
-In the two days after the second crash, Boeing lost more than $26 billion, or 11 percent, of its market value.
+There’s also the prospect of substantial payouts to the families of passengers if Boeing is found responsible for the crashes.
+In the week after the second crash, Boeing lost more than $22 billion, or 12 percent, of its market value.
 Boeing issued a statement after the U.S. regulator grounded the aircraft saying it still has “full confidence” in the plane.
-According to an analysis of 47 commercial aircraft by Quartz, no other model has been implicated in as many fatalities as quickly as the Max 8 since 1966.
+According to an analysis of 47 commercial aircraft by Quartz, no model has been implicated in as many fatalities as quickly as the Max 8 since 1966.

 Some of these questions came from our readers via WhatsApp.
 You can sign up to get news and analysis from Bloomberg daily on WhatsApp here.